 Students and employees of TU/e, and users from outside the university as well, regularly make requests to use items from the academic heritage collection.
 Examples are journalists from university journals who use photographs to illustrate their articles, students who ask historic photographs to include them in their papers or theses, and authors of publications about university or regional history, or the history of technology in general.
 During many commemorations of the foundation of TU/e, special exhibitions were organized in which items from the heritage collection were displayed.
 The academic heritage collection of TU/e provides useful sources of information about the development of our university in past and present.

 Take a walk through TU/e history

 If you as member of the TU/e community (student or employee) would like to learn some more about the history of our university, and would like to do so while taking a relaxed walk, a historic campus walk could be a good idea.
 During such a walk, academic heritage specialist Erik Geelen tells you how the Netherlands' second university of technology came to be founded at Eindhoven, about the early history of the campus and the buildings, and some works of art.
-The first upcoming walks are planned for Wednesday, 24 May, and Thursday 1 June 2023.
+The next walks are planned for Wednesday 27 September and Tuesday 10 October.
 A historic walk takes approximately an hour, and starts off at 12.00 h. from the Market Square at the entrance to MetaForum.
 Explanation is in English or Dutch, and can be given in both languages if desired.
 If you'd like to join on one of these walks, you can send an e-mail to Erik Geelen, mentioning the date on which you would like to join.
 If you and several others from TU/e would like to make the walk as a group, you can contact Erik Geelen and arrange a special date for your group walk.
 The aim is to limit size of walking groups to a maximum of 10-12 persons.
 Read more about the campus walks in this article, published some time ago in Cursor.